Mildly dissipative diffeomorphisms of the disk with zero entropy: Introduction

 Previous works in the direction to develop a forcing theory as it follows from Shar\-kov\-skii's theorem (see \cite{GST}) used the ideas and language of braids.
 For surface diffeomorphisms, a periodic orbit defines a braid type that in turns can or not, force the positivity of topological entropy (the complement of an orbit of period three or larger in the disc can be equipped with a hyperbolic structure from where Nielsen-Thurston theory can be developed).
 In that sense, permutations are replaced by braids, but the discussion in braid terms cannot be reduced to a discussion in terms of periods as the conjecture formulates.

 \paragraph{f -- H\'enon family.} Given any $C^r$ endomorphisms $h$ of an interval $I\subset \RR$ and $b_0>0$, there exists a disc $\DD=I\times (-\eps,\eps)$ such that the maps defined by

 are dissipative diffeomorphisms of $\DD$.
 The (real) H\'enon family is a particular case where $h$ is a quadratic polynomial.\footnote{After studying the Lorenz model for large values of the ``Rayleigh number" $r$ on the advice of David Ruelle, Yves Pomeau presented this joint work at the observatory of Nice where Michel H\'enon was working.
 He showed in particular that the time-$t$ map, for $t$ varying from 0 to 1, transforms a well chosen rectangle to an incomplete horseshoe.
 That night, the legend tells, H\'enon extracted a model of that from his former studies of the conservative case while Pomeau and Ibanez had preferred to focus to a full double covering for which the mathematics are much simpler. ``The most recognition for the least work" H\'enon told to Tresser.
 Later, Coullet and Tresser realized that the H{\'e}non map appears to be in the same universality class for period doubling than the one -dimensional quadratic map: this led them to conjecture in 1976 (see~\cite{CT}) that universal period doubling should be observed in fluids, since H{\'e}non map was built to imitate a Poincar{\'e} map of the Lorenz flow in some parameters ranges, and the quadratic map is the limit as the dissipation goes to infinity, of the H{\'e}non map.} As mentioned before, the H\'enon family is mildly dissipative~\cite{CP} for $0<|b|<1/4$ in restriction to a trapped disc.
-Therefore, all the theorems mentioned above can be applied to the these parameters of the H\'enon family and in particular one gets the following corollary.
-Note that the global dynamical descriptions of the H\'enon family usually suppose $|b|\ll 1$ (see~\cite{BC,dCLM,LM}).
+One can easily analyse the dynamics outside this trapped disc, therefore all the theorems mentioned above can be applied to the these parameters of the H\'enon family and in particular one gets the following corollary which describes the dynamics on the whole plane $\RR^2$.
+Note that this contrasts with the usual global dynamical descriptions of the H\'enon family which suppose $|b|\ll 1$ (see~\cite{BC,dCLM,LM}).

-\begin{corollary} Let $f_{b,c}\colon (x,y)\mapsto(x^2+c+y, -bx)$ be a H\'enon map with $b\in(0,1/4)$ and $c\in \RR$.
-If the topological entropy vanishes, then: \begin{itemize} \item[--] for any forward (resp. backward) orbit one of the following cases occurs: \begin{enumerate} \item it escapes at infinity, i.e. it leaves any compact set, \item it converges to a periodic orbit, \item it accumulates to (a subset of) a generalized odometer; \end{enumerate} \item[--] the set of periods has the form described in~\eqref{e.period}. \end{itemize} \end{corollary}
+\begin{corollary} Let $f_{b,c}\colon (x,y)\mapsto(x^2+c+y, -bx)$ be a H\'enon map with $|b|\in(0,1/4)$ and $c\in \RR$.
+If the topological entropy vanishes, then: \begin{itemize} \item[--] for any forward (resp. backward) orbit one of the following cases occurs: \begin{enumerate} \item it escapes at infinity, \emph{i.e.,} it leaves any compact set, \item it converges to a periodic orbit, \item it accumulates to (a subset of) a generalized odometer; \end{enumerate} \item[--] the set of periods has the form described in~\eqref{e.period}. \end{itemize} \end{corollary}

 \paragraph{g -- Small Jacobian.}